Kota

 2. Pay Related Social Insurance (PRSI)

-Pay Related Social Insurance (PRSI) in Ireland is a government-mandated insurance contribution that funds social welfare benefits and pensions.
+Pay Related Social Insurance (PRSI) is a government-mandated insurance contribution that funds social welfare benefits and pensions in Ireland.

-The amount is decided based on the employee’s pay and type of work — but it’s usually 4% of income for anyone earning over €352 a week
+The amount is decided based on your employee’s pay and type of work (social insurance class) — but it’s usually 4.1% of income for anyone earning over €352 a week.

-The employer deducts the employee’s amount from their salary and then adds the employer portion of 11.05% before making the total contribution.
+You deduct your employee’s amount from their salary and add your portion of 11.15% before making the total contribution.

-The amount deducted from the employee is always displayed on their payslip.
+The amount deducted from your employee’s salary is always displayed on their payslip.

 Ireland’s Department of Social Protection (DSP) strictly monitors PRSI payments.